Caesars Cash Flow, Debt Reduction Stories Intact, Says Analyst

 In a new note to clients, Stifel analyst Steven Wieczynski reiterated a “buy” rating on Caesars while boosting his price target to $58 from $56, implying upside of about 35% from current levels.
 That after a scintillating run in which the gaming stock surged 23% over the past month.
 While in Las Vegas for the Global Gaming Expo (G2E), Wieczynski met with Caesars management, coming away constructive on the operator’s free cash flow (FCF) outlook.

-Overall the tone of management was positive, and we believe the market continues to discount the long-term FCF potential of CZR’s brick & mortar business and ability to delever this company,” observed the analyst.
+Overall the tone of management was positive, and we believe the market continues to discount the long-term FCF potential of CZR’s brick & mortar business and ability to delever this company,” he observed.

-He also noted that is the case with most operators with both Las Vegas Strip and regional exposure, Caesars sees little evidence of consumer spending retrenchment except for sporadic, one-off examples in a small number of regional markets.
+Wieczynski also noted that is the case with most operators who have both Las Vegas Strip and regional exposure, adding that Caesars sees little evidence of consumer spending retrenchment except for sporadic, one-off examples in a small number of regional markets.

 Lower Interest Rates Help Caesars

 Wieczynski reminded investors that for every 100 basis points rates rise or fall, Caesars could see interest expenses increase or decrease by $60 million.
-With Fed funds futures implying another 100 basis points of cuts by the second quarter of 2025,that implies Caesars’ interest costs could decline by $90 million or more over the course of next year.
+With Fed funds futures implying another 100 basis points of cuts by the second quarter of 2025, that implies Caesars’ interest costs could decline by $90 million or more over the next year.

 Those savings are crucial because the conserved cash can be directed elsewhere, including toward debt reduction efforts, and because Caesars’ liabilities are usually the biggest area of concern among would-be investors.